What is the Royal Navy Design System?

 The Royal Navy Design System is rooted in Navy doctrine and align with its core values.
 By maintaining a disciplined approach to design and development of Applications and respecting the Standard, we ensure that end-users are well-equipped to perform their role, and can work to the best of their abilities.

 Using the Design System correctly enables the integrity of software to be maintained.
-NELSON Applications are characterised by their design based on end-user needs, consistent and predictable behaviour and high quality user experiences.
+Royal Navy Applications are characterised by their design based on end-user needs, consistent and predictable behaviour and high quality user experiences.
 Costs are reduced as designers and developers do not need to start over with new codebases and visual language for every project.